Land0fChocolate/NewEmeraldRomHack/README.md

 # Pokémon Energized Emerald

-A reimagining of Pokemon Emerald with the aim to expand and enhance the game.
+A revamp of Pokemon Emerald with the aim to expand and enhance the game.

 This is a rom hack of Pokemon Emerald using the pokeemerald-expansion decompilation project as its base: https://github.com/rh-hideout/pokeemerald-expansion.
 The rom hack started in December 2021, using the version of pokeemerald-expansion at the time.
 Most updates to pokeemerald-expansion have been implemented in Energized Emerald.

-Please leave feedback on the Pokemon Energized Emerald Discord channel: https://discord.gg/4ZF47gWd7K.
+Please leave feedback on the Pokemon Energized Emerald Discord channel: https://discord.gg/4ZF47gWd7K or in the pokecommunity thread: https://www.pokecommunity.com/showthread.php?t=491868.

 # Versions